xwmx/nb/README.md

   notes ls [<list options>]

 Description:
-  Shortcut for `list --titles`.
-Any options are passed through to `list`.
+  List notebooks and notes in the current notebook.
+Options are passed through to `list`.
+For more information, see `notes help list`.
 ```

 #### `move`